A Complete Diagrammatic Calculus for Boolean Satisfiability: Matrices, diagrammatically

 \begin{remark} The equational theory of Fig.~\ref{fig:ineq-axiom} contains three commutative and idempotent bimonoids: $(\copyy, \discard, \unit, \conjj)$ as we have already explained, but also $(\copyy, \discard, \codiscard, \cocopy)$ and $(\coconj, \counit, \codiscard, \cocopy)$.
 Indeed, one can check that the relevant axioms also hold for them: they are easy consequences of (A1)-(A13), (C1)-(C6), and (D1)-(D12).
 We use the encoding of Boolean matrices using $(\coconj, \counit, \codiscard, \cocopy)$ once in Section~\ref{sec:sat}, when translating SAT instances to a diagrams. \end{remark}

 Moreover, the canonical form of matrix diagrams provides a simple and formal definition of the intuitive notion of connected wires. \begin{definition} Let $d$ be a canonical matrix diagram as in Definition~\ref{def:canonical-mat-diag}.
 The $i$-th input wire and the $k$-th output wire are \emph{connected} if $\matEntry{i}{k} = \tikzfig{id-morphism}$.
 The $i$-th and the $j$-th input wires are \emph{connected} if there exists $k \in \{ 0, \dots, n-1 \}$ such that $\matEntry{i}{k} = \matEntry{j}{k} = \tikzfig{id-morphism}$. \end{definition} Intuitively, two wires are connected if there is a path between these two wires.
-The notion of two wires being connected is important because when certain wires are not connected, a matrix diagram can be decomposed into smaller matrix diagrams. \begin{proposition} Let $d \colon m +2 \to n$ be a matrix diagram.
-If two input wires are not connected, say input wire $0$ and $1$, then $d$ can be decomposed as follows:

-\end{proposition} \begin{proof} In this proof we will use $\{$ and natural numbers $k$ to indicate that certain pattern appears $k$ many times.

-Without lose of generality we assume that $d$ is a canonical matrix diagram.
-While one can prove directly on $d$ for arbitrary $m, n$, for clearance we prove by induction on $n$.
-If $n = 0$, then \eqref{eq:mat-decompose} is trivial.
+This notion of connectivity turns out to be crucial in the proof of completeness (Theorem~\ref{thm:sound-complete-monotone-rel-FBA}). \begin{example} Consider the diagram in Example~\ref{eg:canonical-matrix-diag}.
+The second input wire and the first output wire are intuitively `disconnected', and this corresponds to $\matEntry{2 1} = \tikzfig{disconnect}$. \end{example}